 7. What Kind Of Strategies And Mindset Is Required For This Role?

-Strategies and mindsets are great in ensuring that you succeed in this role.
+Strategies and mindsets are great for ensuring that you succeed in this role.
 Share the mindset that a person in this role should display.

 8. What Is The Biggest Challenge That You Foresee In This Job?